Ahmed-Nadyy/TaskTree-Manager-Front-end-Part-/README.md

-# ✅ TaskFlow - Task & Subtask Management App
+# ✅ TaskTree - Task & Subtask Management App

-**TaskFlow** is a full-stack task management application that helps users organize tasks, subtasks, and sections with ease.
+**TaskTree** is a full-stack task management application that helps users organize tasks, subtasks, and sections with ease.
 It provides intuitive controls for managing task completion, progress tracking, and allows seamless user interaction with a clean UI.

 ---